garrandall/popular-music-data/tracks/save-room-john-legend.md

   start_date: '2007-03-03'
 ---

 Say that you'll stay a little
-dont say bye-bye tonight
+don't say bye-bye tonight
 say you'll be mine
 just a little bit of love
 is worth a moment of your time.
-Knockin' on your door just a little it's so cold outside tonight let's get a fire burning oh I know I'll keep it burning bright if your stay, wont you save, save
+Knockin' on your door just a little it's so cold outside tonight let's get a fire burning oh I know I'll keep it burning bright if your stay, won't you save, save

 Save room for my love